top of page

 By 31 March, you MUST have 3 CPD achieved via SCA activities

-You MUST not advise that you are an SCA member even though your company holds a Corporate Membership.
+You must not advertise that you are an SCA member even though your company holds a Corporate Membership.

 What are SCA Activities?